Formation and fate of sulfur compounds associated with negative attributes in wine

 Improved understanding of the role of microbiological factors in VSC formation

-The sulfur-containing amino acid methionine has been identified as a possible precursor of the undesirable VSCs methanethiol (MeSH) and methylthioacetate (MeSAc) in laboratory-scale fermentations.
-High concentrations of methionine in a synthetic grape juice resulted in increased formation of both MeSH and MeSAc at the end of fermentation.
-In addition, the formation of these undesirable sulfur compounds depended on the genetic make-up of the yeast used, and four of the genes that might be involved in the release of MeSAc and/or MeSH during fermentation were identified.
+The sulfur-containing amino acid methionine has been identified as a precursor of the undesirable VSCs methanethiol (MeSH) and methylthioacetate (MeSAc) in laboratory-scale fermentations.
+High concentrations of methionine in a synthetic grape juice resulted in an increased formation of both MeSH and MeSAc during fermentation.
+In addition, the formation of MeSAc depended on the genetic make-up of the yeast used, and this may be linked to the presence of different allelic variants of ATF1, an alcohol acetyltransferase responsible for acetate ester production during fermentation.